Anghus Houvouras says goodbye to Star Wars…

 After coming to this conclusion, I thought I might eventually watch Episode IX to complete the new trilogy.
 However, I can’t even find enough enthusiasm to guarantee that will happen.
 The characters I liked as a kid were brought back so poorly that I don’t care enough to see if they get a happy ending.
 Poor Han Solo is still off in space somewhere with a giant lightsaber hole in his chest, his ghastly expression frozen as his lifeless corpse drifts aimlessly through the black void.

 So, it’s time for me to say goodbye to Star Wars.
 Goodbye to the universe that fiddled my imagination as a child and to the garrish, poorly conceived, woefully nostalgic end-product it’s become.
-Goodbye to the endless analysis and the shouting manages on social media that ensued.
+Goodbye to the endless analysis and the shouting matches on social media that ensued.
 May the force be with all of you who still continue this journey.
 For me, my midichlorian count has dropped to an unsustainable rate.